woju/qubes-doc/SourceCode.md

 -   `gui-agent-linux.git` -- GUI virtualization, Linux VM side.
 -   `linux-template-builder.git` - scripts and other files used to create Qubes templates images.

-You can browse the repositories [​on line via GitWeb](http://git.qubes-os.org/gitweb/).
+You can browse the repositories [on line via GitWeb](http://git.qubes-os.org/gitweb/).
 The Qubes official repositories are in the `qubes-rX` directory, where X is release number (1, 2, etc).

 To clone a repository: